jbarroso/clean-code/README.md

 When we use code that is out of our control special care must be taken to protect our investment and make sure future change is not too costly.

 Wrap them or use an Adapter to convert from our perfect interface to the provided interface.
-## Bibliography

 # <a name="unit-tests">9.
 Unit Tests</a>
-The Agile and TDD movements have encouraged many programmers to write unit test but many of them have missed important points of writing good tests.
+The Agile and TDD movements have encouraged many programmers to write unit tests but many of them have missed important points of writing good tests.

 ## The Three Laws of TDD
 * **First Law**: You may not write production code until you have written a failing unit test.
 * **Second Law**: You may not write more of a unit test than is sufficient to fail, and not compiling is failing.
 * **Third Law**: You may not write more production code than is sufficient to pass the currently failing test.

-If we follow these rules: dozens of tests per day, hundreds of tests per month and thousands of tests every year.
+If we follow these rules we will write dozens of tests per day, hundreds of tests per month and thousands of tests every year.
 These tests can rival the size of the production code and can present a daunting management problem.

 ## Keeping Tests Clean
-Dirty tests are equivalent or worse than having no test.
+Dirty tests are equivalent or worse than having no tests!
+Need to follow the same rules of well-named variables, short & descriptive functions.

-When managers asked why their estimates were getting so large, the developers blamed the tests.
+Book example story: When managers asked why their estimates were getting so large, the developers blamed the tests.
 In the end they were forced to discard the test suite entirely.

 But without a test suite:
 * We lost the ability to make sure that changes work as expected and do not break other parts of our system.